bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 2. Add option values

 `POST /v2/options/{option_id}/values`

 This will add values such as white, black, and blue.
-Only one value at a time can be created.
-In this example it will take 3 separate `POST` requests to create all colors.
+You can create only one value at a time.
+In this example, it will take three separate `POST` requests to create all colors.

 ```json
 {